renzodupont/renzodupont.github.io/README.md

 # About me

-👋 Hi, I’m @renzodupont<br/><br/>
+👋 Hi, I’m @renzodupont

-I have 10+ years of experience in different development technologies, 8+ being Salesforce Advanced Administrator for several companies.<br/>
+I have 10+ years of experience in different development technologies, 8+ being Salesforce Advanced Administrator for several companies.

-I am a team player and enjoy finding new challenges everyday.<br/><br/>
+I am a team player and enjoy finding new challenges everyday.

-💞️ Emoji fan, I find them a great tool to keek a possitive actitud and increse morale.
+👉 Emoji fan, I find them a great tool to keek a possitive actitud and increse morale.

 # About this repo